Skip to main content

 This is sometimes called a rent review clause.

-Your landlord must stick to what’s written in the tenancy agreement.
+If your tenancy agreement includes a rent review clause, your landlord must stick to what’s written in the tenancy agreement.

-To give notice, they can either:
+To give notice, your landlord can either:

 • give you an AT2 form with the proposed increase – they can only do this once per year